dilungasr/dilunganet/README.md

 # dilunganet
-The simple program to help you create a wireless Local Area Network between windows computers.
+Simple program to help you create a wireless Local Area Network between windows computers.